flotzilla/OpiMc/README.md

 - Change `temp_sensor_file` value in `config.yaml` file to your ds18b20 sensor w1 address
 - Change lcd i2c address in `devices/I2C_LCD_driver.py` file from __0x3F__ to your address
-- Generate ssl key for build-in http-server with command  `openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes` and put `server.pem` file to `certfile` directory
+- Generate ssl key for build-in http-server with command  `openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes` and put `server.pem` file to `certfile` directory.
+Notice, that common name should be `localhost` or `127.0.0.1` in config name and pem file
 - Change `server_user_name` and `server_user_password` params to yours for base http authentication

 ---

 Source of the lcd driver was found [here](https://gist.github.com/DenisFromHR/cc863375a6e19dce359d)

 ---